 Heather is a Trustee of Norfolk Citizens Advice and volunteers both as an Adviser and in the Witness Support service.
 She is Chair of the Dog Welfare Trust, Editor of a Community Newsletter, and author.

-Her recent career has included non-executive director of the Food Standards Agency, Assistant Boundary Commissioner, Chair of Cambridgeshire Community Services NHS Trust, and Chair of the HGCA wheat committee which selects new varieties of wheat for the Recommended List.
+Her recent career has included Chair of Cambridgeshire Community Services NHS Trust, Deputy Chair of Norfolk Community Health and Care NHS Trust, non-executive director of the Food Standards Agency, Assistant Boundary Commissioner, and Chair of the HGCA Wheat Committee which selects new varieties of wheat for the Recommended List.

 Her links with the agriculture and food sectors are strong, having been a commercial breeder of both sheep and alpacas and a past Chair of the Oxford Farming Conference.
 She is married to a Cambridgeshire arable farmer.

-"I feel honoured and excited to be appointed as chair of Lantra.
+"I feel both honoured and excited to be appointed as Chair of LANTRA.
 I believe very strongly that improving both workforce and management skills and knowledge are key to addressing the challenges and opportunities which lie ahead.
-Lantra has a vital role and it will be a privilege to play a part in helping all the sectors we serve to embrace change and build resilience."
+LANTRA has a vital role and it will be a privilege to play a part in helping all the sectors we serve to embrace change and build resilience."